Alabama Senator Jeff Sessions is President-Elect Donald Trump’s nominee for attorney general.

 “Had Mr. Sessions merely urged me to be careful what I say to ‘folks,’ that admonition would have been quite reasonable,” Figures said, according to The Huffington Post.
 “But that was not the language that he used.
 I realize, on the other hand, that Mr. Sessions’ remark may not have been premeditated.
 There was a period in our own lifetimes when blacks where regularly admonished to be particularly polite or deferential, and a remark of that sort may have just slipped out inadvertently.”

-Sessions was accused of being dismissive of civil rights cases and legislation, calling the Voting Rights Act of 1965 a “piece of intrusive legislation,” according to The Nation (an assertion he stood by during the Senate hearings).
+Sessions has on occasion been dismissive of civil rights cases and legislation, calling the Voting Rights Act of 1965 a “piece of intrusive legislation,” according to The Nation (an assertion he stood by during the 1986 Senate hearings).
 J. Gerald Hebert also testified that Sessions had called a white civil rights lawyer a disgrace to his race for working on a voting rights case.

 “I mentioned to Mr. Sessions that, you know, this had been said that a lawyer who handled civil rights cases in Mobile was either a traitor to his race or a disgrace to his race…as I recall, [Jeff Sessions] said, well, he probably is,” Herbert said, according to The Huffington Post.